Amer-css/Format-Date/README.md

-DateMaster is a powerful C++ program for parsing, validating, and formatting dates.
+Format Date is a powerful C++ program for parsing, validating, and formatting dates.
 With multiple formatting options, it allows users to display dates in creative and customizable ways.

 ![DateMaster Preview](29509458.jpg)